alsechemist/alsechemist-security-engineering/source/projects/wazuh-tracecat-integration/validation.rst

 You should be able to see an output like this image below:

 .. image:: ../../assets/images/wazuh-tracecat-integration/validation-2.png
-   :alt: Validating malicious IP getting Blocked for Linux Agents
+   :alt: Validating malicious IP getting Blocked for Windows Agents via netsh Command
    :align: center

 .. raw:: html